 However, not all brands got the memo on how to do an inclusive launch.

 In early 2018, high-end beauty brand Tarte faced intense backlash when they launched a dismal shade range for their hyped Shape Tape Foundation line.
 While their representatives explained their intention to eventually release more shades, the damage had been done.

 The failed launch made one thing clear: brands with lackluster shade ranges from the onset would no longer be tolerated by beauty lovers of color.
 Recently, when Tarte re-released the foundation line as Face Tape with 50 shades, the reactions were mixed.

 When revealing her dissatisfaction with the relaunch, influencer Alissa Ashley stated, “You want to make sure that you use brands that you feel proud to use, whether it be cruelty-free or inclusive.
 I don’t really feel like I’m proud to use Tarte yet.”

 In a conducted poll among students at BC South Campus, 15 out of 15 students felt that makeup brands were becoming more diverse.
 However, a few students noted that there was still a ways to go.

 Paula Tello, a BC Communications major, said, “I used to have problems.
 They also didn’t have products for my type of skin.
 That’s another issue.
 Sometimes you would find your color with a product but then it’s not for your skin type.”

 But as more brands expand, that issue seems to be diminishing.

 “I’m positive now that companies are creating more products for darker skin,” Tello added.
-“In M.A.C. and Sephora, you see more products for darker skin than lighter skin now.
-America, makes up a lot of the makeup economy.”
+“In M.A.C. and Sephora, when you walk into the store, you almost see more products for darker skin than lighter skin now.
+In America, consumers of color make up a lot of the makeup economy.”